idwyer/GettingandCleaningDataProject/README.md

 Command to load the output file: read.csv("./Project/Data/avgbysubjectactivity.csv")

 The run_analysis.R script will produce the requested tidy dataset.
-It willdownload the raw data files and unzip the files, placing them in the folder "./Project/Data" under your working directory.
-The script will them transform the data by merging the feature, subject, activity with the variable data.
+It will download the raw data files and unzip the files, placing them in the folder "./Project/Data" under your working directory.
+The script will then transform the data by merging the feature, subject, activity with the variable data.
 A tidy data set will be created that includes descriptive names and can be used to perform the analysis for the project.
 The result of the analysis is then written to the output file listed above.

 ### Script Details

+* An id column is generated for each of the measruement data, subject data and lable data.
+The id is generated using the row number of the dataset.
+It is assumed that each of the datasets that we generate an id for are sorted in an identical way.
+These id columns are used to join the datasets together.

-* Download the required raw data files which are compressed so the files must be unzipped.
+*Download the required raw data files.
+These files are compressed into a zip file so the zip file must be unzipped.

-* The features.txt file contains the list of variables collected in the study and it can be used to assign column names to the dataset collected in the study.
-When this data is loaded I use the parameter "stringsAsFactors = FALSE" because it makes assigning the column names later on easier.
+* The features.txt file contains the list of measurements collected in the study and it can be used to assign column names to the dataset collected in the study.
+When this data is loaded, I use the parameter "stringsAsFactors = FALSE" because it makes assigning the column names easier later on.

 * Next I load the activity data into a data frame and assign column names to the data frame.